SamsungLabs/FastFlow/README.md

 ---------------

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by-nc-nd].